EmpressEducation/empress-educators/docs/style/language-and-grammar/present-tense.md

 !!! success "Recommended"
     Send a query to the service.
 The server sends an acknowledgment.

 Sometimes, of course, future tense is unavoidable because you're actually talking about the future.
 (As in "The hedgehog will hibernate starting in October.")
-Much of the time [attempting to predict the future in a document is a bad idea](https://developers.google.com/style/future.html), but sometimes it's necessary.
+Much of the time [attempting to predict the future in a eLearning is a bad idea](https://developers.google.com/style/future.html), but sometimes it's necessary.

-But the fact that the reader will be writing and running code in the future isn't a good reason to use future tense.
+But the fact that the student will be writing and running code in the future isn't a good reason to use future tense.
 Stick with present tense where possible, as shown in the "Recommended" example above.

 Also avoid the hypothetical future "would."
 For example: